camilleAmaury/BDD_Evoluees/README.md

 First you need to install the last version of [MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials), by the time we installed it the version was 4.2.3

 Then, we decided to use a GUI interface which simplifies the use of MongoDB.
-For this purpose we chose [NoSQLBooster] (https://nosqlbooster.com/downloads)and [Studio 3T](https://studio3t.com/download/) in order to be at ease with the two environments.
+For this purpose we chose [NoSQLBooster](https://nosqlbooster.com/downloads) and [Studio 3T](https://studio3t.com/download/) in order to be at ease with the two environments.
 The version was : 2020.3

 Next, follow the NoSQLstudio3T tutorial in order to link it with your local mongodb database server.